filiph/filiphnet/src/flutter-performance/pages/030 Is Dart fast enough.md

 - C and C++ and Rust are the fastest programming languages
 - The following two languages, Chapel and C#, are both about 2x slower than C.
-- The next cluster of 10 languages is about 3x to 5x slower and includes Fortran, Julia, Java, Go and Swift.
+- The next cluster of 10 languages is about 3x to 5x slower than C and includes Fortran, Julia, Java, Go and Swift.
 - The cluster just after that is about 5x to 7x slower and includes OCaml, Dart and Javascript (Node.js).
 - Racket is next, more than 10x slower than C.
 - The graph is capped by 7 languages, including PHP (40x slower), Ruby (50x slower), Python (60x) and Lua (90x slower).